cherrynoize/dotfiles/.github/README.md

 ## $ Shell

-Active development is currently only on `fish`.
-Config for other shells such as `bash` or `zsh` is currently unmantained.
-They have had previous support though and I occasionally work on `bash` (whereas `zsh` is just some stolen configs), so the config files are still there.
-(Not to mention `bash` is actually my current login shell, `fish` gets launched from there.)
+Active development is currently only on `fish`. `bash` is currently my login shell, so the `.bashrc` is maintained but in a basic sense.

 ## 🎨 Themes

 Themes are currently in alpha so please be nice.
-I'm setting up themes for all sorts of things though - it just takes some time.
+I'm setting up themes for everything - just be patient.

-To change themes:
+To switch between themes:

 ```
 switch-theme [thing-to-change-theme-for] [new-theme]